Introduction

 FAQ

-Can old wallpaper glue cause delamination even after you start plastering?
+Can old wallpaper glue cause delamination after plastering starts?

-How should I test bond strength without tearing into a full patch job?
+How can I test without damaging a full wall?